 Difference Between REALTORS® and Real Estate Agents

-North Carolina Real Estate Agents and Brokers
+North Carolina Real Estate Brokers

-A real estate agent is someone who has a professional license to help people buy, sell, or rent all sorts of housing and real estate.
+A real estate broker is someone who has a professional license to help people buy, sell, or rent all sorts of housing and real estate.
 In North Carolina, there are several different requirements a person must meet to obtain a real estate license.

-NC Real Estate Agents and Brokers must satisfy an education qualification within three years prior to license application.
+NC Real Estate Brokers must satisfy an education qualification within three years prior to license application.
 The most common path is to complete the 75-hour North Carolina Broker Pre-Licensing Course at/through a Commission-certified Education Provider or possess education and/or real estate experience the Commission finds equivalent to such course.

 Prospective agents and brokers must also complete and file an application for licensure.
 Candidates must also pass the two-part licensing exam.
 The test consists of both national and state sections.
 The National section is developed and provided by professional testing service PSI Services LLC (PSI).
 The State section of the license examination is developed by the North Carolina Real Estate Commission and administered for the Commission by PSI to only North Carolina license applicants.